mdn/curriculum/curriculum/0-precursor/1-soft-skills.md

 - Practice running projects like a real software project, with a timeline, plan, and responsibilities.
 Learn about the software development lifecycle.
 Pick up some basic project planning skills and tools to be able to estimate and plan your work/project.

-- As part of the course, blog about your work, learnings, and roadblocks, share your code repositories, get peers to critique your work, and offer updates to fix issues in other people’s work.
+- As part of the course, blog about your work, learnings, and roadblocks, share your code repositories, get peers to critique your work, and offer updates to fix issues in other people's work.

 - Join a Slack channel, Discord, or a similar space, ask peers for help, share resources, and discuss the work to be done (for example, see the [Frontend Developers](https://discord.me/frontenddevelopers) Discord server).